Writing Task (go to Checklist)

 Writing Paper Part 2.
-Task Type: Set-Text.
-Goodnight Mister Tom
+Task Type: Article

 Question

-What you need to include to pass
+What you need to do to pass

-Click here for our checklist first to understand what the examiner is looking for in a good answer.
+Read our checklist first to understand what the examiner is looking for in a good answer.

 Ideas for writing